Oleh6195/ACS_project/README.md

 # Distributed Sensor Network
 ## Consists of 2 servers and sensors(max 6).
-Main server is on Raspberry Pi, additional one is localhost.(If main server breaks down then another becomes main) Each sensor is connected to individual ESP8266.
+Main server is on Raspberry Pi, additional one is PC.(If main server breaks down then another becomes main) Each sensor is connected to individual ESP8266.

 ### Usage: